 Each strategic plan sponsored by ADSD will have an internal Plan Tracking Tool to be used for tracking accomplishments throughout the plan year.
 This tool will be developed and maintained by the Management Analyst III in the PAC unit.
 The Tracking Tool is an Excel file that allows for individual program managers to report activities and benchmarks quarterly.

 All updates are to be reported by the 15th day of the month following the end of the quarter.
-The PAC Management Analyst III will request quarterly updates via email two times per year and will host statewide conference calls with identified staff two times per year to discuss current status and updates.
-The team will identify challenges and/or modifications needed to the plan at the last meeting of the year.
+At a minimum, the PAC Management Analyst III will request quarterly updates via email two times per year and will host statewide conference calls with identified staff two times per year..
+Additional conference calls will be scheduled as needed to update the plan.
+The team will identify challenges and/or modifications needed to the plan at the last meeting of the plan year.

 Annually, the PAC Planning Chief will develop and publish an Annual Progress Report to be distributed via the ADSD website to stakeholders, consumers, and partners.
 This report will be due 45 days after the end of the Strategic Plan Year (i.e. if the plan is based on a state fiscal year, the report will be due by August 15).
 The Annual Progress Report will include: a summary of accomplishments from the previous year, current challenges facing the Division/Program, and a list of priorities for the next year.

 The Annual Progress Report will be reviewed by the PAC Unit Chief and the responsible staff, with final approval for publication from the ADSD Administrator.
+For strategic plans with Advisory Board and Commission oversight, Annual Progress Reports will be approved by the assigned public body.

 Role of Advisory Boards and Commissions

 ADSD Advisory Boards and Commissions help guide services and have a vital role in the monitoring of progress towards our strategic goals.
-Throughout the year, ADSD staff will provide updates on specific goals and objectives relevant to the numerous ADSD boards and commissions.
+Throughout the year, ADSD staff will provide updates on specific goals and objectives relevant to ADSD boards and commissions.

-The Strategic Plan Accountability Committee (SPAC), a subcommittee of the Commission on Aging, has been created to monitor progress towards the ADSD Strategic Plan.
-Membership of the subcommittee should include at a minimum:
+ADSD has developed a workgroup of stakeholders to monitor progress towards the ADSD Strategic Plan.
+As the plan represents all ADSD populations, the workgroup should include, at a minimum, the following:

-A member of the Commission on Aging
+An older adult, or a representative who has experience working with older adults.

-A member of the Commission on Services for People with Disabilities
+A person with a disability, or a representative who has experience working with people with disabilities.

-Representative from the Division of Public and Behavioral Health
+An individual who works for the Division of Public and Behavioral Health, or someone who works in the mental health field.

 A member of the Governor’s Council for Developmental Disabilities